 Mount Roothaan & Chimney Rock

-To reach the Mount Roothaan/Chimney Rock trailhead, travel north from Coolin 7.4 miles on Cavanaugh Bay/East Lakeshore Road (or 4 miles south from Indian Creek Campground) to Forest Road #24.
-This road intersects with the East Lakeshore Road immediately north of the Hunt Creek bridge.
+Travel north from Coolin 7.4 miles on Cavanaugh Bay/ Eastshore Road (or 4 miles south from the Indian Creek Campground) to Forest Road #24.
+This road intersects with Eastshore Road immediately north of Hunt Creek Bridge.
 Turn onto Road #24 and continue for 4 miles until you arrive at a fork in the road.
 Bear left at the fork onto Forest Road #2.
-After traveling 1.6 miles on Road #2, you will arrive at the intersection of Roads #2 and #25.
-Road #2 turns left and Road #25 continues straight ahead.
+After traveling 1.6 miles, you will arrive at the intersection of Roads #2 and #25.
+Road #2 continues straight and Road #25 continues to the right.
 Proceed on Road #25 for 4.1 miles to the trailhead parking area.
-The drive from the East Lakeshore Road to the trailhead will take approximately one hour and the hike to Mount Roothaan takes about 1-1/2 hours.
+The drive from the Eastshore Road to the trailhead will take approximately one hour.

 NOTE: This trail system is not maintained and travel may include negotiating downfalls, brush, and other obstacles.
 Land navigation equipment and skills may be required to remain on the correct roads and trails as some are not well marked.
 High clearance or 4X4 vehicles are recommended to access trailheads.
 Information and maps are available at the Idaho Department of Lands office at the foot of Cavanaugh Bay.